Documentation

 --local-admin-access \

---init-admin $ADMIN \
+--init-admin ADMIN \

---init-password $PASS
+--init-password PASS

 The initialization step is not required when upgrading SFTPPlus.
 It will not overwrite the configuration file, SSH keys, and SSL keys and certificates, if existing.
 In the case that you want to generate a new configuration, manually remove the existing files first.

-In the following examples we will use the default configuration value of sftpplus for the name of the user to run SFTPPlus.
+In the following examples we use the default configuration value of

 You can replace the value of 299

-from the below example commands with
+from the following commands with

 a unique ID for your system.